 - Add all the chopped ingredients in a large bowl and gently mix.

-- Dressing: Mix all the salad dressing ingredients, including the reserved two tablespoons of bacon grease.
+- Dressing: Mix all the salad dressing ingredients, including the reserved bacon grease.

 - Pour the dressing over the chopped ingredients and stir gently until combined.
 Chill a few hours until ready to serve.